Crosse/SchannelGroupPolicy/README.md

 # Group Policy Template for Schannel

+## Maintainers Wanted!
+I no longer maintain Windows servers for my job, so this may be out of date.
+If you notice something that needs to be updated, please submit an issue or a pull request!
+I can only rely on others to keep this project relevant and updated, and if you'd like to help out (and have a Windows environment in which you could test pull requests!), let me know and I can add you to this repo.
+Thanks!

+## What Is This?
 I really like Nartac Software's [IIS Crypto][IISCrypto] tool for configuring protocols, ciphers, hashes and key exchange algorithms on Windows.
 However, since the tool simply makes changes to the local